sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-02/drill/math-fundamentals.md

   </tr>
   <tr>
     <td><strong>Gradient</strong></td>
     <td>The slope of a line.
-The gradient of two points on a line is calculated as rise (vertical increase) divided by run (horizontal increase), therefore, the gradient of a line is equal to the tangent of the angle it makes with the positive x-axis (y/x).
-See Mathlets: Lines and Slopes; Curve Bank: Slope.</td>
+The gradient of two points on a line is calculated as rise (vertical increase) divided by run (horizontal increase), therefore, the gradient of a line is equal to the tangent of the angle it makes with the positive x-axis (y/x). </td>
   </tr>
   <tr>
     <td><strong>Hierarchy of Operations</strong></td>